Film Review – Power Rangers (2017)

 What I Liked

 When you have a film that is led by mostly unknown actors, it’s always interesting to see whether some new stars are born or that those people may have to apply to their nearest McDonald’s in the near future.
 In this case, I’m happy to say that all five of the Rangers have a future in Hollywood.
 Each actor has a certain “it” factor about them that typically leads to successful careers.
-I thought the film balanced each of them very nicely, allowing for each Ranger to show off their charisma and wit.
+The film balanced each of them nicely, allowing for each Ranger to show off their charisma and wit.

 What I Didn’t Like

 The creative behind Power Rangers should certainly send each of the Rangers a gift basket.
 The Rangers masked a lot of issues the film has with its writing.
 For about 80% of this film, there are no actual Power Rangers (in that they aren’t in the armor).
 After a first act that feels like The Breakfast Club for kids with super powers, the film gets bogged down in a long series of training montages that feels awfully repetitive.
 The film clocks in at a shade over two hours, but the film would’ve greatly benefited from being closer to an hour and forty minutes.

 Power Rangers also has a tonal issue that becomes increasingly obvious as the film progresses.
 This attempt at Power Rangers tries to distance itself from the overly cheesy Mighty Morphin Power Rangers of the 90’s.
 While it certainly is not dark and gritty, there’s an obvious effort to make the Power Rangers less silly than its predecessors.
 However, this tone is undermined totally by Elizabeth Banks’ portrayal of the villain, Rita Repulsa.